jnothman/searchgrid/README.rst

         >>> gs = make_grid_search(Pipeline([('reduce', SelectKBest()),
         ...                                 ('clf', lr)]))

-    We only had to wrap our classifier in a Pipeline, and did not have to change the parameter grid.

 You want to change the estimator being searched in a pipeline.
     With scikit-learn, you have to change::